AnoushkaVyas/FPGA/README.md

 # Objective
-To implement Google Page Rank Algorithm on FPGA.
+To implement Google Page Rank Algorithm on FPGA (Xilinx).